gauravanand25/gauravanand25.github.io/quotes.md

 > "If our small minds, for some convenience, divide this universe, into parts -- physics, biology, geology, astronomy, psychology, and so on -- remember that nature does not know it!" --  Richard P. Feynman

 > "Confusion largely results from not following feelings or ideas to their depth." -- Alan Watts, Out of Your Mind - The Web of Life.

+> "There are some games you don't get to play unless you are all in." -- Jordan B. Peterson